solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/zkps.md

 If a mint is extended for fees, then transfers of tokens that pertains to the mint requires a transfer fee that is calculated as a percentage of the transfer amount.
-Specifically, a transaction fee is determined by two paramters:
+Specifically, a transaction fee is determined by two parameters:

 - `bp`: The base point representing the fee rate.
 It is a positive integer that represents a percentage rate that is two points to the right of the decimal